Find Affordable College Courses

 Best Colorado Schools for Affordable Quality for a Bachelor's in Parks, Recreation, Leisure & Fitness

-Our analysis found University of Northern Colorado to be the best value school for parks, recreation, leisure, and fitness studies students who want to pursue a bachelor’s degree in Colorado.
-Located in the city of Greeley, University of Northern Colorado is a public school with a fairly large student population.
+Our 2023 rankings named University of Northern Colorado the best value school in Colorado for parks, recreation, leisure, and fitness studies students working on their bachelor’s degree.
+Located in the midsize city of Greeley, University of Northern Colorado is a public school with a large student population.

-The average tuition and fees for an in-state undergraduate at University of Northern Colorado are $10,666 a year.
+In-state tuition fees for undergraduate students at University of Northern Colorado are $10,666 per year.

-Read full report on Parks, Recreation, Leisure, & Fitness Studies at University of Northern Colorado
+Full Parks, Recreation, Leisure, & Fitness Studies at University of Northern Colorado Report

-You’ll be in good company if you decide to attend Colorado State University - Fort Collins.
-It ranked #2 on our 2023 Best Value Parks, Recreation, Leisure & Fitness Bachelor’s Degree Schools in Colorado list.
-Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.
+Out of the 6 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 2 spot on the list.
+Located in the midsize city of Fort Collins, Colorado State is a public school with a fairly large student population.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Colorado State is ranked #3 for overall quality for parks and rec in Colorado.